Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

     }
 }
 ```

+**Please note** that the  handler currently only processes the `completed` and `aborted` trip events.
+But it is a good idea to actually store all trip events so something like [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) can be implemented if desired.
+This is outside the scope of this solution.

-The handler only cares about the `completed` and `aborted` trip events.
-It then calls upon the SQL archive service to persist the data to Azure SQL database.
+The handler calls upon the SQL archive service to persist the data to Azure SQL database.
 Please see [Data storage](#data-storage) for more details on the SQL Database.

 Once in SQL, the data can be used to construct a PowerBI report to provide different performance indicators:
 - Total Trips